Our Story

 1977

-James bought 7,500 boots from the liquidating Hyer Boot Company in Olathe, Kansas and the 1st Cavender’s store was born in Tyler, Texas.
+James bought 7,500 boots from the liquidating Hyer Boot Company in Olathe, Kansas.
+The Tyler, Texas store was opened to accommodate the inventory.

 1986